Forward in Faith: Forward in Faith North America

 a fellowship of Bishops, Clergy, Laity, Parishes, and Religious Orders who embrace the Gospel of Jesus Christ, who uphold the Evangelical Faith and Catholic Order which is the inheritance of the Anglican Way, and who work, pray and give for the reform and renewal of the Church.
 We are a teaching organism with a mission of teaching the catholic faith as received, practiced and passed on in the Anglican Communion.

+FIFNA has EIN 75-2315924 as a 501(c)(3) Public Charity; in 2024, it had total revenue of $61,445 and total assets of $980,322.